robusta-dev/robusta/README.md

 # About Robusta
-Automate Kubernetes troubleshooting and quality of life with 50+ prebuilt automations and webhooks triggered on:

-1. AlertManager webhooks
-2. Kubernetes changes
-3. Manual triggers
-4. Much more

-Robusta is configured in YAML and extended in Python.

-Robusta automates everything that happens **after** you deploy your application.
+Robusta is a troubleshooting and automations platform for Kubernetes.
+It streamlines everything that happens **after** you deploy your application.
 It is somewhat like Zapier/IFTTT for devops, with an emphasis on prebuilt useful automations and not just "build your own".

 [Read the docs for more info!](https://docs.robusta.dev/master/?from=github) or see screenshots and demos at [http://robusta.dev/](http://robusta.dev/?from=github)